Van Conversion Guide: Modules, Companies & Complete Instructions

 After my own expansion and many conversations with the community: the most important lessons learned:

 1. Plan more than you build: 40–50 hours of planning before the first cut.
-SketchUp is free, papier-mâché models prove their worth.
+SketchUp is free, papier-mâché models are a good idea.
 Finished furniture that doesn't fit is the worst frustration.

-2. Insulation + electrical work first: Furniture can be adjusted later.
-Poor insulation/electrical system = tear everything out.
+2. Insulation and electrical work first: Furniture can be adjusted later.
+Poor insulation/electrical work = everything has to be ripped out.

-3. Quality of the electrical system: Cheap Chinese inverters cause fires.
+3. Electrical quality: Cheap Chinese inverters cause fires.
 Victron, Büttner, Renogy Smart – higher initial costs, 10-year warranty.

 4. Modular water system: John Guest quick-connect couplings instead of soldered connections.
 Defect = replace individual parts instead of replacing everything.

-6. Clarify TÜV requirements early: Seatbelts, all-around lighting, pillows, smoke detectors.
-Non-approved modifications = thousands of euros wasted.
+6. Check TÜV (vehicle inspection authority) requirements early: seat belts, all-round lighting, headrests, smoke detectors.
+Unapproved modifications = thousands of euros wasted.

 8. Community + Inspiration: Instagram @vanlifegermany, YouTube „Nate Murphy“, „Benjamin Schmiederer“.
 Saves 30 % costs.